 If you are sending multiple items in one parcel (with different countries of manufacture), please include this information in the parcel contents box on the order form, separated by commas.

 Currently, we can accept goods with a value up to $2,000 AUD only.
-At this stage, we don't offer insurance for international orders, so please consider purchasing external insurance for high-value parcels.
+We include Sendle Cover up to $300 for all international parcels, learn more here.
+Please consider purchasing external insurance for higher value parcels.

 Many Sendle parcels won’t require any import duties to be paid, because they’ll fall under the country’s low-value threshold (fun fact: the technical term for this is called ‘de minimus’).